-The tests were performed on a Lenovo E560 machine with an Intel Core i5-6200U CPU, 8GB of RAM and SSD hard disks.
-The performance tests were done on a clean Windows 10 64-Bit system (English) and then with the installed security software (with default settings).
+The tests were performed on a machine with an Intel Core i3-6006U CPU, 4GB of RAM and SSD hard disks.
+We consider this machine configuration as "low-end".
+The performance tests were done on a clean Windows 10 RS5 64-Bit system (English) and then with the installed consumer security software (with default settings).
 The tests were done with an active Internet connection to allow for the real-world impact of cloud services/features.

 Care was taken to minimize other factors that could influence the measurements and/or comparability of the systems.
 Optimizing processes/fingerprinting used by the products were also considered - this means that the results represent the impact on a system which has already been operated by the user for a while.
-The tests were repeated several times (with and without fingerprinting) in order to get mean values and filter out measurement errors.
+The tests were repeated several times (with and without fingerprinting) in order to get median values and filter out measurement errors.
 After each run, the workstation was reverted to the previously created system image and rebooted six times.
-We simulated various file operations that a computer user would execute: copying1 different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).
+We simulated various file operations that a computer user would execute: copying2 different types of clean files from one place to another, archiving and unarchiving files, downloading files from the Internet and launching applications (opening documents).

-For this year's performance test, we implemented a new, more automated testing framework.
-This allows us to increase the number of test iterations, from which we compute aggregated values.
 We believe that increasing the number of iterations increases our statistical precision.
 This is especially true for performance testing, as some noise is always present on real machines.
+We perform each test multiple times and provide the median as result.